gunnarmorling/beanvalidation.org/proposals/BVAL-241.md

 #### Examples

-### Triggering validation
+### Triggering validation <a id="triggering"/>

 It's important to understand that BV itself doesn't trigger the evaluation of any method level constraints.
-That is, just annotating any methods with parameter or return value constraints doesn't automatically enforce these constraints, just as annotating any fields or properties with bean constraints does enforce these either.
+That is, just annotating any methods with parameter or return value constraints doesn't automatically enforce these constraints, just as annotating any fields or properties with bean constraints doesn't enforce these either.

-Instead method level constraints must be validated by invoking the appropriate methods on `j.v.Validator`.
+Instead method level constraints must be validated by invoking the appropriate methods on `javax.validation.Validator`.
 This typically happens using approaches and techniques such as:

 * CDI/EJB interceptors
 * aspect-oriented programming
 * Java proxies

-#### Options

-From Emmanuel's mail:
+Possible options as per Emmanuel's mail:

-* reuse @Valid or have a new one
+#### Option 1: reuse @Valid or have a new one <a id="at_valid"/>

-* let each integrator use a specific annotation or propose a BV one
+#### Option 2: let each integrator use a specific annotation or propose a BV one <a id="specific"/>

-* put it on the method validated (a global set of groups per method) or on a per parameter
+#### Option 3: put it on the method validated (a global set of groups per method) or on a per parameter <a id="on_method"/>

-### Validating invariants

-## Extensions to the meta-data API
+## Extensions to the meta-data API <a id="meta_data"/>

-## Extensions to the XML schema for constraint mappings
+## Extensions to the XML schema for constraint mappings <a id="xml"/>

-## MethodConstraintViolationException (to become 8.2)
+## MethodConstraintViolationException (to become 8.2) <a id="mcve"/>

 The method validation mechanism is typically not invoked manually during normal program execution, but rather automatically using a proxy, method interceptor or similar.
 Typically the program flow shouldn't continue its normal execution in case a parameter or return value constraint is violated which is realized by throwing an exception.